softwarefactory-project/sf-operator/doc/README.md

 Furthermore, SF-Operator takes advantage of some of the specificities of OpenShift as a container orchestration platform:

-* Improved routes API
+* Improved ingress management with OpenShift's Route Custom Resources
 * Integration with OLM for streamlined operator and operands' lifecycle management
 * If [enabled in OpenShift](https://docs.openshift.com/container-platform/4.13/monitoring/enabling-monitoring-for-user-defined-projects.html#enabling-monitoring-for-user-defined-projects), SF-Operator comes with default monitoring and alerting configurations that can be used out of the box.
 The default alerting rules are honed from years of maintaining and running several large Zuul deployments at scale for [Fedora](https://fedora.softwarefactory-project.io/zuul/status), [Ansible](https://ansible.softwarefactory-project.io/zuul/status) and [RDO](https://review.rdoproject.org/zuul/status).
 * If [enabled](https://docs.openshift.com/container-platform/4.13/logging/cluster-logging.html), OpenShift provides application logs aggregation with its logging subsystem out of the box.

-Finally, we also provide a Command Line Interface (CLI) called sfconfig to simplify common tasks related to the operator, management of the operands, development and testing.
+Finally, we also provide a [Command Line Interface (CLI)](reference/cli/index.md) to simplify common tasks related to the operator, management of the operands, development and testing.

 ## Status